 This combination of agriculture and recreational property is located just north of Skiatook and adjoins Skalall Creek.
 The silty loam and clay loam soils are productive introduced forage and cultivated crop soils.
-Because the majority of the acreage is in the flood plain and can occasionally flood, it would seem that forage production may be the highest and best use.
+Because a portion of the acreage is in the flood plain and can occasionally flood, it would seem that forage production may be the highest and best use.
 The area next to the Creek has been utilized as a cultivated hay production area or could extend the grazing potential with the use of electric fencing on the edge of the creek.
+Rural water and utilities in place.

 The acreage will be surveyed to an existing fence on the west side that extends from the south side of the Hillside Cemetery to the southwest corner of the northeast quarter of Section 1 T22N R12E.
 The property is divided into two grazing areas and one cultivated field of approximately 37 acres.